Skip to main content

 Why EDSA Should Be a Reason to Support, NOT Oppose Cha Cha

 I don't doubt that the EDSA Revolution left a legacy to the world.
 Yesterday, I wrote a piece where I asked if EDSA should be a reason to say no to cha-cha.
 It was a peaceful revolution though it's often argued that the late Ferdinand E. Marcos Sr. didn't want to further ruin his already tarnished image in front of the world.
 How true was it that President Ferdinand R. Marcos Jr., in his younger days, wanted to run over the protestors?
 However, consider EDSA wasn't really one of a kind.
 The Indian pacifist Mohandas Karamchand "Mahatma" Gandhi, and his writings inspired the late Benigno Simeon A. Aquino Jr. aka Ninoy. also led a similar revolution against the unjust British occupation of India during that time.
 Gandhi may have been dead by the time Ninoy read about Gandhi.
 However, Gandhi's peaceful protests left a legacy that was probably not so well-known before.
 Today, the Indian economy has been doing better than the Philippines.
-I even consult the writings of that "Bumbay" known as Kishore Mahbubani.
+I even consulted the writings of "Bumbay," also known as Kishore Mahbubani.

 Some old-school boomers who were there during EDSA still insist on several myths.
 One of the myths they insist on was the Marcos "parliamentary system".
 Never mind that Marcos Sr. himself said that the Philippines was still presidential before he was overthrown.
 Never mind that the late Lee Kuan Yew, whom they love to quote about the Marcoses, called Cesar Virata a non-starter to lead the Philippines.
 How can Virata be considered a prime minister in a parliamentary system if he was a non-starter?
 They may say parliamentary worked in Singapore because LKY isn't corrupt like Marcos Sr. They say they're not saying parliamentary is evil (which I dared them to tell what they said to the Singaporean government).
 Instead, they say the parliamentary countries I cited are better because of better leaders.
 Never mind that the leadership system is what keeps a leader in check.
 The same is true for the Constitution.